MBtech/white-paper/book-ratings.md

 42. Superforecasting: The Art and Science of Prediction (by Philip Tetlock and Dan Gardner): 7.5/10
 43. The Sisters (by Dervla McTiernan): 6/10
 44. Camp Red Moon (by R.L.
 Stine): 6.5/10
+45. Chaos Monkeys (by Antonio Garcia Martinez): 7/10
+46. Everything is Fucked: A Book About Hope (by Mark Manson): 7.5/10

 <div class="pagination">
   {% if site.owner.linkedin %}